Lab Training Information

 The first form, “IACUC Personnel Qualifications”, will be submitted by the Khokha lab.
 Please email Maura with your Net ID for the form (email@example.com).“Medical Surveillance Program for Animal Handlers.”
 Click the link to download the Medical Surveillance Form.
 Print and fill in this form.

-Important: Make a note on the form: “Clearance requested to work with Aquatic Species only”.
+Important: Make a note on the form: “Clearance requested to work with Aquatic Species - Level 2”.

 Email this form to Employee Health

 If you have not received any notification from Employee Health that your form has been accepted after a week, email or call them to check the status.

 The link to access Regulatory Training for Animal Care & Use will take you to the AALAS Learning Library.
 In this Library, complete the following courses:

 Working With The IACUC - this should be the default class that appears

 Animal Care and Use Courses> Anesthesia, Analgesia, and Surgery